verifa/tempoR/README.md

 When you run the document, a dropdown menu is presented, where the teams with readable data are selectable for viewing.
 #### Configuration files

-Instead of using TEMPO_DAILY to set the working hours / working day, a csv file in the `config` folder can be used.
+Instead of using TEMPO_DAILY to set the working hours / working day, a csv file in the `shiny/config` folder can be used.

 The expected name is `workinghours.csv`, which is a simple csv file with 2 columns and one row per user, that will be used when comparing a users reported working hours with the expected amount of working hours.